FujiNetWIFI/fujinet-config-old/README.md

 To build:

-* run make
+* run make clean && make dist

-* run ./make_disk.sh
-* Copy autorun.atr to SPIFFS so it can be dumped to flash.
+this will clean the build tree, and make a new disk image called autorun.atr which can be copied to the data/ directory in fujinet-platformio for firmware updating.